 The HTC Vivid, one of AT&T's mid-range (if you can call it that) phones is getting an unofficial bump to ICS courtesy of, who else?
 XDA.
 User Pirateghost has offered up a flashable Android 4.0.3 ROM.
 Stock, rooted and ready to go.
 It even comes with all that AT&T carrier bloat intact.
 You're getting the 100% pure, unadulterated stock experience with this one, just rooted.

 As you can see, while it reads like ICS, it hardly looks like it at all.
+While this is a disappointment, it's also one we knew was coming.
+Oddly, some elements still look exactly like their pure Android counterparts (like the menu in the center shot above).
 Read More